programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Here is a link to the [installation guide](https://docs.docker.com/engine/installation/linux/debian/#os-requirements) for Docker under e.g. Debian.

+## Software under Red Hat Enterprise Linux 8.1

+podman (docker replacement)

+For details, e.g. the dnsname plugin for podman, see [our installation guide](redhat).

 ### Operating system

 Linux kernel-version 3.17 is a minimum requirement.
-We recommend at least Debian 9 or Ubuntu 16.04.
+We recommend at least Debian 9, Ubuntu 16.04, RHEL 8.1.

 The selection of the operating system depends on Docker.
 There are, however, the following exceptions: